 Field Sparrow in a prairie at Fermi National Accelerator Laboratory, Batavia, IL

 Not my best photo but here’s a Henslow’s Sparrow, also in the prairie at Fermi National Accelerator Laboratory, Batavia, IL.
+This was my first time seeing this species.

 From the “Mourning Doves will nest anywhere files”: this one built a nest on a sculpture along the Fox River in St. Charles, IL.
 The sculpture was dedicated in May, 1988 and named Ēkwabet (“Watching Over”) the following year by the Potawatomi Nation in a Naming Ceremony.